8 TIPS FOR EXERCISING WITH MORNING SICKNESS

 I highly recommend avoiding yoga poses like the Downward Dog or anything with your head in a head-down position.
 For obvious reasons, this can aggravate both morning sickness and reflux.

-You might enjoy reading our pregnancy nutrition article where Kimberley Wright, Clinical Nutritionist & Co-founder of Fit Fab Mum goes into detail about what minerals and vitamins you need to have a healthier pregnancy (and also have less nausea!)
+For more tips about morning sickness relief, read this blog (it includes yummy nausea-reducing smoothie recipes!)
+You might also enjoy reading our pregnancy nutrition article where Kimberley Wright, Clinical Nutritionist & Co-founder of Fit Fab Mum, goes into detail about what minerals and vitamins you need to have a healthier pregnancy.

-Consistency is the key to good health and wellbeing and finding something that is achievable for you to manage exercise with morning sickness.
-It is also key to help you easily pick back up when this period of your pregnancy has passed.
-My top picks are walking, light weights, prenatal yoga and prenatal pilates.
+Consistency is the key to good health and wellbeing, and finding something that is achievable for you to manage exercise with morning sickness.
+It will also help you easily pick back ups when this period of your pregnancy has passed.
+My top picks are walking, light weights, prenatal yoga, and prenatal pilates.

 Pregnancy is such an individual game.
-If there’s one thing I have learnt (through 3 pregnancies in 3 years!), it’s that we can’t compare ourselves to others.
-We often need to shift the bar for what we expect of ourselves and add a large dose of self compassion.
+If there’s one thing I have learnt (through 4 pregnancies in 5 years!), it’s that we can’t compare ourselves to others.
+We often need to shift the bar for what we expect of ourselves and add a large dose of self-compassion.

-In the end, surrendering to the changes going on in our body, pleasant and unpleasant, is great training for motherhood and the journey to come.
-This will help you build resilience, surrender and flexibility of mind.
+In the end, surrendering to the changes going on in our body, pleasant and unpleasant, is a great training for motherhood and the journey to come.
+This will help you build resilience, surrender, and flexibility of mind.

 P.S.
 If you are reading this and suffering from extreme morning sickness, any exercise you are planning to do should be undertaken in consultation with your caregiver.